cloudflare/cloudflare-docs/content/workers/learning/using-durable-objects.md

 [`wrangler dev`](/workers/wrangler/commands/#dev) and [`wrangler tail`](/workers/wrangler/commands/#tail) are both available to help you debug your Durable Objects.

-The `wrangler dev` command opens up a tunnel from your local development environment to Cloudflare's network edge, letting you test your Durable Objects code in the Workers environment as you write it.
+The `wrangler dev` command opens up a tunnel from your local development environment to Cloudflare's global network, letting you test your Durable Objects code in the Workers environment as you write it.

 `wrangler tail` displays a live feed of console and exception logs for each request served by your script, including both normal Worker requests and Durable Object requests.
 After doing a `wrangler publish`, you can use `wrangler tail` in the root directory of your Worker project and visit your Worker URL to see console and error logs in your terminal.